xcore/sc_ethernet/doc/ethernet/app_tutorial.rst

    :start-after: //::setup-filter
    :end-before: //::

+Note that this is only for the configuration that uses the FULL configuration.
+If we are using the LITE configuration the filtering is done after the client recieved the packet later on.

 After we are set up to receive the correct packets we can go into the main loop that responds to ARP and ICMP packets.